datacarpentry/spreadsheet-ecology-lesson/episodes/00-intro.md

 in spreadsheets.
 Much of your time as a researcher will be spent in this 'data wrangling' stage.
 It's not the most fun, but it's necessary.
 We'll teach you how to think about data organization and some practices for more effective data wrangling.
+Not only will this save time and effort, it also paves the way for more equitable and inclusive science.
+Making our work more accessible provides wider avenues for collaboration and improvement!

 ### What this lesson will not teach you